CompileZero/JS-For-Humans/Basics/Basics.md

       clicked.

 > ### 🎐 Analogy
->
 > #### If a web-page is compared to a human body, then:

-**HTML** is the skeletal system of the body. **CSS** is the muscles, skin, hair, (everything that makes the body attractive and not just a bunch of bones stuck together.)
+> **HTML** is the skeletal system of the body. **CSS** is the muscles, skin, hair, (everything that makes the body attractive and not just a bunch of bones stuck together.)
 Finally, **JavaScript** is the brain of the body.
 The skeletal system and muscles of the body may be amazing in themselves, but without the brain, they‘re of no use.
-The brain commands the body parts to function according to desired outcomes.
+The brain sends instructions and commands to the body parts to behave and function in a certain manner.

 # 2. What is JavaScript?